-2014 marked the 50th anniversary of Malawi’s independence from the United Kingdom (UK) and the establishment of one of the peaceful nations in Africa.
+2014 marked the 50th anniversary of Malawi’s independence from the United Kingdom (UK) and the establishment of one of the most peaceful nations in Africa.

 Zomba District, our home base, represents a place of dreams, hopes and opportunities.
 Zomba District Council, together with various development partners, aims at providing an enabling environment for men, women, girls and boys to realize their potential and meet their social and economic endeavors.